-Security: The Issue is unsecured and subordinated as to payment of Principal and profit to all with prior approval of SBP.
+Security: The Issue is unsecured and subordinated as to payment of Principal and profit to all other claims except common shares.

+Call Option: Exercisable in part or in full at a par value on or after five years from the issue date, with prior approval of SBP.
 The Bank shall not exercise the call option unless the called instrument is replaced with capital of same or better quality.

-Call Option: Exercisable in part or in full at a par value on or after five years from the issue date, compliance with MCR or CAR set by SBP.

-Lock-in-clause: Payment of profit will me be made from current year's earning and subject to
+Lock-in-clause: Payment of profit will be made from current year's earning and subject to compliance with MCR or CAR set by SBP.